kalekundert/bind_dna/notebook/validate_b1h/combine_b1h_plasmids/notes.rst

 everything between the two barcodes.
 This could either be a regular enzyme (Type IIP) or a Golden Gate enzyme (Type IIS), although the former would require a gel purification.

+I don't necessarily even want the barcodes next to each other.
+The point of having them close is to remove a cloning step, but since there's very little space available in the oligo pool, I couldn't have any padding between the barcodes.
+One barcode is actually a target sequence, and I might want to have that insulated from other variable sequences.

 Ultimately, it's premature to think about how I'll do NGS at this point.
 I will include PCR primers that will allow me to amplify the barcodes, though,